 Backstage at Skamouth Festival with King of Ska, Derrick Morgan and Original Rudeboy Neville Staple (above) and Legend, Bunny Striker Lee (below).

-Sugary spearheaded the highly celebrated Skamouth music weekends, with her ska colleague, Tom Fahy and works for various charitable trusts and schools, helping children into music and drama, as well as fund-raising activities.
-Sugary and Neville work tirelessly supporting Coventry City with projects like the 2021 City of Culture Bid, directing and producing super shows like Diversity Rocks and patronage work for Coventry’s Albany Theatre and the 2Tone Village.
-Her recent acting and singing performances were screened on TNT, Vintage TV and Virgin Media TV, as well as various other appearances on mainstream television.
+Sugary spearheaded the highly celebrated Skamouth music weekends, with her colleague Tom and works for various charitable trusts and schools, helping children into music and drama, as well as fund-raising activities.
+Sugary and Neville work tirelessly supporting Coventry City with projects like the 2021 City of Culture Bid, The Sound-Lab Cov (linked to Julian Lloyd Webber & Birmingham University), directing and producing super shows like Diversity Rocks at the Belgrade Theatre and patronage work for Coventry’s Albany Theatre and the 2Tone Village.
+Her recent acting and singing performances were screened on BBC1, TNT, Vintage TV and Virgin Media TV.

 Shane O'Connor - BBC Coventry & Warks